 4. Hezekiah

 Isaiah tells the Israelites that they will go into exile and later be redeemed and eventually return to their homeland.
-He speaks simultaneously of hope and punishment—judgement and salvation.
-He also predicts that the evil nations who worship false gods will eventually be punished, and that a perfect Messiah is coming!
+He speaks simultaneously of hope and punishment—judgment and salvation.
+He also predicts that the evil nations who worship false gods will eventually be punished and that a perfect Messiah is coming!

 God seldom works in ways we’d expect, and his wisdom is beyond what we can comprehend.
-Isaiah is reminder of God’s authority, power, wisdom and gentleness all at the same time.
+Isaiah is a reminder of God’s authority, power, wisdom, and gentleness all at the same time.

-Open up your Bible, read through the book of Isaiah and print out these visual notes to guide you as you read.
+Open up your Bible, read through the book of Isaiah, and print out these visual notes to guide you as you read.
+Here are three ways to shop the notes:

 You’ve got this!